Free CrCl Calculator – Creatinine Clearance Calculator

 Chemotherapy Agents

-Cisplatin, carboplatin, methotrexate, and many other cytotoxic drugs depend on renal clearance.
-Carboplatin dosing uses the Calvert formula, which is directly based on CrCl.
-Incorrect CrCl can lead to under-treatment or severe toxicity.
+Cisplatin, carboplatin, methotrexate, and many other cytotoxics depend on renal clearance.
+Carboplatin is dosed with the Calvert formula, which takes CrCl directly.
+A wrong CrCl means a wrong dose of chemotherapy.

-Important: The dose adjustments needed for any specific medication should always be confirmed against current prescribing information or a pharmacist’s guidance.
-Reference drug databases such as Lexicomp, Micromedex, or the official FDA label provide current, evidence-based dosing recommendations stratified by CrCl range.
-According to the U.S. Food and Drug Administration’s guidance on pharmacokinetics in special populations, renal impairment is one of the most important intrinsic factors that can alter drug exposure and require label-specific dosing recommendations.
+Important: Dose adjustments for any specific medication should be confirmed against current prescribing information or a pharmacist’s guidance.
+Reference databases such as Lexicomp and Micromedex, and the official product label, carry current recommendations stratified by CrCl range.
+According to the U.S. Food and Drug Administration’s guidance on pharmacokinetics in special populations, renal impairment is one of the most important intrinsic factors that alters drug exposure and requires label-specific dosing recommendations.

 How Pharmacists Use CrCl in Daily Practice